aacecandev/study/ansible/lesson2-using-ad-hoc-commands.md

 Inventory is not needed as long as the inventory is specified in ansible.cfg

-    ansible -m command -a "uptime"
+    ansible all -m command -a "uptime"

 ## Exploring essential Ansible modules